 - Avoiding affiliates.
 While affiliates aren’t always a bad thing, some affiliates make recommendations based on income rather than what’s best for your business.
-Affiliate bloggers are required to disclose affiliate links in their posts, so check at the bottom to see if they mention being an affiliate.
+Affiliate bloggers are required to disclose affiliate links in their posts, so check at the top or bottom to see if they mention being an affiliate.
 (NOTE: here at Money Bliss, we extensively research any company before recommending them to our readers.
 If we won't use it personally, we will never recommend it if for the compensation.
-For instance, we use Siteground or you wouldn't be reading this post now.)
+For instance, we use Siteground or you wouldn't be reading this post right now.)

 Kathryn Marr is the co-founder and Chief Creative Officer of Blue Ivory Creative, a digital marketing company based out of Nashville, TN.
 A graphic and web designer, as well as social media manager, she brings a passion for entrepreneurship and creativity to the table.
 Kathryn loves helping people pursue their dreams and be successful doing what they love to do.
 You can find her at Blue Ivory Creative and on Facebook.